jhasse/jngl/doc/index.md

 <img height="175px" alt="Just a Neat Game Library" src="jngl.svg"/>

-JNGL is an easy to use C++ game library for Linux, Windows, macOS, Android, iOS, Xbox, the Nintendo Switch<sup><a href="#fn1">1</a></sup> and the Web.
+Easy to use C++ game library for Linux, Windows, macOS, Android, iOS, Xbox, the Nintendo Switch<sup><a href="#fn1">1</a></sup> and the Web.

 * [GitHub](https://github.com/jhasse/jngl)